 This can be done manually.
 But most business owners find that method to be burdensome, time-consuming, and rife with costly human errors.
 Accounting automation software can be used to automate these manual tasks in a quick, accurate, and efficient way.

-If you’re already using accounting software like NetSuite, Xero, QuickBooks, or Sage, then you have a head start in maintaining clean, accurate books.
+If you’re already using a startup accounting software then you have a head start in maintaining clean, accurate books.
 With a clear financial picture, you can start to run and review useful reports.